hswitte/book3/src/hackathons/business-location/index.md

 Our team collectively has implemented (N) scoring functions.
 Based on the scores, our team recommends location (1, 2, 3, 4, 5, or 6 from west to east), because it receives (m) out of (N) possible scores.

+Heather implemented 4 scoring functions.
+Based on the scores, she recommends location 3 because it received 4 out of 4 possible scores.